-It wasn’t until Amazon announced earlier this year that it was bringing all nine seasons of Seinfeld to its Prime Video streaming service that’d I’d even considered watching it.
+It wasn’t until Amazon announced early in 2017 that it was bringing all nine seasons of Seinfeld to its Prime Video streaming service that’d I’d even considered watching it.
 But watch I did.

-In the past two months, I’ve watched all nine seasons.
+In the following two months, I watched all nine seasons.
 180 episodes in 60 days.
 Like the guy who turns up late to the party in fancy dress when the invite said smart casual, I can tell you with a frankly surprising lack of shame and a superhuman inability to admit my mistake that it’s time you watched Seinfeld.

 I know it’s not just me.
 Most of us never saw it, and for good reason: From the moment it began airing in the UK, the show was set up to fail; shunted around the sweaty nethers of the BBC 2 schedule, from Wednesday to Tuesday to Saturday to Friday, often airing close to midnight.